 One of the shoes’ main draws is their simplicity, which appeals to all age, cultural, and social groups.
 There is no class divide when it comes to good shoes, and Converse Chuck Taylor All Star Low Top sneakers are just about as good as it gets.

 Converse Chuck Taylor All Star Low Top shoes have a long and rich history, which spans over a century.
 They were manufactured by a Massachusetts company built by Marquis Mills Converse in 1908.
-The business was at first focused on producing galoshes and winter boots, which it did quite well.
-Business was booming as barely two years after the business was put up, Converse was already into daily production.
+The business was at first focused on producing goloshes and winter boots, which it did quite well.
+The business was booming as barely two years after the business was put up, Converse was already into daily production.

 However, this was not the end of the brand.
 While their hold on the basketball court may have loosened, the shoes found a new market in the lifestyle crowd, and as they say, life went on.